Summer Show Schedule

 CRAFT

-300 A hand knitted or crocheted hat
+300 A hand knitted or crocheted piece of dolls clothing

-301 A home made candle
+301 A hand made greeting card

 302 An item made from an old pair of jeans